 My young passenger and I were six minutes out from Runway 5, headed north toward central Florida’s Green Swamp.
 The Cessna 152 purred along at 1,200 feet MSL.
 Moderate headwinds limited our ground speed to only 83 knots, but the air was smooth, the visibility was excellent, and I felt good about this, my second familiarization flight of the day.

 Introducing aeronautical hopefuls to their first experience at the controls of an aircraft is one of my favorite activities.
 My first passenger of the day was unreservedly elated.
-The nose of the aircraft pitched up often as he clung to the controls, which is fairly normal for new pilot wannabe’s.
+The nose of the aircraft pitched up often as he clung to the controls, which is fairly normal for new pilot wannabes.
 I reminded him to relax and reduce the pressure he was exerting on the yoke.
 Things settled down nicely.
 The same instruction got most of the roll oscillations out of the way, too.
-By the time we were headed back to our home field my first prospective pilot of the day was flying fairly well.
+By the time we were headed back to our home field, my first prospective pilot of the day was flying fairly well.

-In the hangar, this second passenger and his parent told me about his interest in flying.
+In the hangar, my second passenger and his parent told me about his interest in flying.
 My teenaged right seater walked out to the airplane with a spring in his step.
 He climbed in with gusto, buckled up without instruction, put the waiting headset in place correctly, and gave no indication that he was anything but exited to get airborne on a beautiful Saturday morning.

 As we came up over Interstate 4, I asked, “How are you feeling?
 You doing okay?”
 A question I often ask of my passengers.